synestize/synestizer/docs/Javascript_details.md

 * [sylvester](http://sylvester.jcoglan.com/) the original, but predates much modern optimisation such as native arrays and asm.js
 * [jStat](https://github.com/jstat/jstat) is a statistical library written in JavaScript that allows you to perform advanced statistical operations without the need of a dedicated statistical language (e.g. MATLAB or R).
-  Includes a tidy linear algebra library, but could be better optimised.
+  Includes a tidy linear algebra library, but could be better optimized.
 * [lmfit](https://github.com/jvail/lmfit.js)

     JavaScript (emscripten) port of lmfit library: